Admissions Center: Phone: 863-874-4474

 Three units of social sciences (history, civics, political science, economics, sociology, psychology and geography);

 Demonstrated proficiency in a world language or American Sign Language equivalent to at least the second high school level (e.g., Spanish II) or the second elementary course at the college level (e.g., SPN 1211 - Beginning Spanish II).; and two additional units of academic electives.
+A limited number of students not meeting the high school foreign language requirement may be admitted; however, these students must fulfill the foreign language requirement prior to completion of the baccalaureate degree.

 For additional information see the BOG regulation page.